 Wake up Each Morning Knowing This is the Best Day of Your Life

-I have no doubt that Täo’s exceptionally positive outlook on life has contributed to how fascinating her life has been, her longevity and the phenomenal physical flexibility and health she continues to enjoy.
+I have no doubt that Täo’s exceptionally positive outlook on life contributed to how fascinating her life was, her longevity and the phenomenal physical flexibility and health she enjoyed into advanced old age.

-She embodies mindful living, milking each moment for its exquisite life force and seeing the beauty in everything.
-She embraces life and everything it throws at her.
-She has done that all her life and continues to do it now as she approaches her centenary.
+She embodied mindful living, milking each moment for its exquisite life force and seeing the beauty in everything.
+She embraced life and everything it threw at her.
+She did that all her life and continued to do it as she approached her centenary.

 Tomorrow Never Comes.
 Don’t Procrastinate!

-Täo lives and breathes this mantra too.
-Her life has been a veritable odyssey through 20th century history.
+Täo lived and breathed this mantra too.
+Her life was a veritable odyssey through 20th century history.
 One wonders how you could pack so much into one lifetime.
 She marched with both Mahatma Gandhi and Martin Luther King.
 She was friends with Marilyn Monroe and Marlene Dietrich.

-She worked as a dancer, model, actress and now as a yoga teacher.
-At 87, she took up ballroom dancing and has won over 700 First Place awards since then!
+She worked as a dancer, model, actress and yoga teacher.
+At 87, she took up ballroom dancing and won over 700 First Place awards since then!
 She even danced on America’s Got Talent at 96.